 - F-Failure, no credit, given for failure to meet standards for passing the course or for failing to meet university attendance requirements. - IP-In Progress, given at the discretion of instructors if requested by the student.
 When an IP is granted, students have the next consecutive term the course.
-For example, students receiving an IP in the spring, must complete the

-- N-Non-credit, indicates a student took a course and completed required work and tests, but requested no credit. - O-Audit, indicates a student attended the class, but did not participate or complete required work. - P -Indicates passing credit received without academic grades or grade points.
+For example, students receiving an IP in the spring, must complete the course before the end of the summer.
+If the course is not completed within the allotted time, the grade will be changed to F. - N-Non-credit, indicates a student took a course and completed required work and tests, but requested no credit. - O-Audit, indicates a student attended the class, but did not participate or complete required work. - P -Indicates passing credit received without academic grades or grade points.
 A limited number of elective courses may be annotated with the grade of P. - TR-Credit accepted from another university and credit by examination. - W-Indicates a student has withdrawn or been dropped officially during the first 2/3 of the term.